-(7) For the purposes of this section, a person relies on another person where he does so in accordance with section 13.
+(7) For the purposes of this section, a service provider relies on another service provider where he does so in accordance with section 13.

 (8) A service provider who contravenes this section is guilty of an offence and is liable on summary conviction, to a fine of \$50,000.